A little bit about me...

 I've had some solo shows, been in many group shows, and had work published and collected.
 I'm hoping that my photography speaks for itself and the details of all of that aren't relevant!

-In 2018 I self-published a book of Pentax 67 images (now sold out) and in 2021 I've managed to pop out a handful of zines; collections of work with various cameras.
+In 2018 I self-published a book of Pentax 67 images (I published a 2nd edition available in my shop) and in 2021 I've managed to pop out a handful of zines; collections of work with various cameras.
 More to come...

 Current zines and books are available in my shop!